-For more information on solid waste assets, refer to the Infrastructure Strategy on page 31(solid waste section on page 52) or the Asset Management Plan via our website.
+For more information on solid waste assets, refer to the Infrastructure Strategy on page 50 or the Asset Management Plan via our website.

 Our solid waste service contributes to wellbeing by supporting our community to manage waste and promoting waste minimisation.
 Together this protects our community's health and natural environment.